JaKooLit/Fedora-Hyprland/config/hypr/HelpFile.md

 # waybar customizations
   - waybar font too big or too small.
 Edit the font-size in waybar styles located in ~/.config/hypr/waybar/styles/ .
 By default, it is set to 100%.
 After adjusting the GTK font scaling to your liking, edit all the waybar styles.
 Reduce or increase according to your needs.
 NOTE that its on percent %.
 You can also change to px whichever suits you.

   - if you want 12h format instead of 24H format, edit the ~/.config/hypr/waybar/modules look for clock. delete the // and add // or delete the previous one

   - CPU Temperature:
     - a.) to change from deg C to deg F , edit the ~/.config/hypr/waybar/modules look for "temperature".
 Change the format to "format": "{temperatureF}°F {icon}",
     - b.) to fix the temperature if not showing correctly, comment "thermal zone": 0 by putting // before.
 Delete the // on the "hwmon path".
 Refresh waybar by pressing CTRL SHIFT w.
 If still not showing correctly, navigate to /sys/class/hwmon/ and open each hwmon.
 Look for k10temp for amd.
 Not sure about intel cpu. and edit accordingly the hwmon path in the "temperature" waybar module.
     - b.1) use this function to easily identify the hwmon path.
 Ran this in your terminal    ``` for i in /sys/class/hwmon/hwmon*/temp*_input; do echo "$(<$(dirname $i)/name): $(cat ${i%_*}_label 2>/dev/null || echo $(basename ${i%_*})) $(readlink -f $i)"; done ```

+  - Weather.sh (Default weather app in waybar) edit ~/.config/hypr/scripts/Weather.sh and add your city.
+Make sure a major city in your Area.
+Delete rbn folder in ~/.cache and refresh waybar by either pressing super shift w or choose waybar layout super alt w.

 # Hyprland configurations
   - *Hyprland* configuration files are in `~/.config/hypr/`